Averaging on the Bures-Wasserstein manifold: dimension-free convergence of gradient descent: Background on the Bures--Wasserstein manifold

 Note that this is a symmetric matrix.
 Since $AX \sim \mc N(0, A\Sigma A^\T)$ for $X \sim \mc N(0, \Sigma)$, the fact that $T_{\Sigma\to\Sigma'} X \sim \mc N(0,\Sigma')$ reduces to the matrix identity $T_{\Sigma\to\Sigma'} \Sigma T_{\Sigma\to\Sigma'} = \Sigma'$, which can be verified by hand.
 The above formula yields

 From the general description of Wasserstein geodesics, the constant-speed geodesic ${(\Sigma_t)}_{t\in [0,1]}$ joining $\Sigma$ to $\Sigma'$ is given by

 The tangent space $T_\Sigma \psd$ is identified with the space $\sym$ of symmetric $d\times d$ matrices.
 Given $S \in T_\Sigma \psd$, the tangent space norm of $S$ is given by $\norm S_{L^2(\mc N(0, \Sigma))} = \sqrt{\E[\norm{SX}^2]} = \sqrt{\langle S^2,\Sigma\rangle}$, which we simply denote as $\norm S_\Sigma$.
-More generally, given matrices $A$, $B$, we write $\langle A, B\rangle_\Sigma := \tr(A^\T\Sigma B)$.
+More generally, given matrices $A$, $B$, we write $\langle A, B\rangle_\Sigma \deq \tr(A^\T\Sigma B)$.
 The exponential map\footnote{Technically the exponential map is only defined if $S + I_d \succeq 0$; this is because if $S + I_d$ is not positive semidefinite, then $S + I_d$ is not an optimal transport map due to Brenier's theorem.} is $\exp_\Sigma S = (I_d + S)\,\Sigma\, (I_d + S)$, so that $\exp_\Sigma(T_{\Sigma\to\Sigma'} - I_d) = \Sigma'$.
 The inverse of the exponential map is then $\log_\Sigma \Sigma' = T_{\Sigma\to\Sigma'} - I_d$.

-The description of the Bures-Wasserstein tangent space is in accordance with the general Riemannian structure of Wasserstein space (see~\cite{ambrosio2008gradient}) and agrees with the convention in~\cite{chewietal2020buresgd}.
+The description of the Bures--Wasserstein tangent space is in accordance with the general Riemannian structure of Wasserstein space (see~\cite{ambrosio2008gradient}) and agrees with the convention in~\cite{chewietal2020buresgd}.
 We now elaborate on other possible conventions, in order to dispel possible confusion.